PlaidWeb/publ-site/content/manual/api/category.md

 then it will set the `name` attribute of the `other/category` category to `"Specific Category"`.

-Similarly to entries, this also supports the `Path-Alias` header; for example:
+Similarly to entries, this also supports the `Path-Alias` and `Path-Mount` headers; for example:

 ```
 Category: /art/sketchbook
 Path-Alias: /comics/cat-sketchbook.php archive
+Path-Mount: /sketchbook
 ```

-will redirect requests to `/comics/cat-sketchbook.php` to the `/art/sketchbook` category using the `archive` template.
+will redirect requests to `/comics/cat-sketchbook.php` to the `/art/sketchbook` category using the `archive` template (i.e. a path like `/art/sketchbook/archive`), and requests to `/sketchbook` will render this category using the default template (without redirecting).

 You can also define any other arbitrary values you like, which will then be put on the category object, and which are accessible directly via `get` and `get_all`.
 The behavior is the same as on [entry files](/entry-format).